-However, if you are in a hurry and do not have the time to take out your blender, getting the smoothie to your desired consistency can be a bit of a challenge.
+However, if you are in a hurry and do not have the time to take out your blender, getting the smoothie to your desired consistency can be challenging.
 Moreover, suppose you are traveling or don’t have that many appliances at your disposal.
 In that case, you can improvise with some of our no-blender smoothie tips.

-Let’s look at 5 ways to make a no-blender smoothie even if you now have a blender at hand.
+Let’s look at 5 easy ways to make a smoothie even if you now have a blender at hand.

 If you want to take the most straightforward way out, you can opt for a fruit powder readily available in stores.
 The nutrients remain intact in the freeze-dried ones, which also taste much fresher.

 In one tablespoon of powder, add a total of one cup of liquid, milk, or water; slowly until it is as smooth as you want.
 To make your dessert creamier, just add in some greek yogurt or more milk.
 By milk, we mean any milk of your choice.
-We prefer around 1/4 cup of coconut milk with a 3/4 cup of water.
+I prefer around 1/4 cup of almond milk with a 3/4 cup of water.

-You can use any juice such as mango, apple, banana, or strawberry in your smoothie for a fruitier taste.
+You can use any juice such as mango, apple, banana, or other berry juice in your smoothie for a fruitier taste.
 Another way to make it a really smooth concoction is to use a blender shaker bottle.

 Similarly, with apple juice, mix a tablespoon of acai powder to get a sweet acai drink.
 Last but not least, a tablespoon of green powder and banana powder can be combined with one cup of apple juice for a lovely green beverage.